chinnab-24/BarrenLandAnalysis/README.md

 Getting Started:

 To run the program from eclipse
-1. Open eclipse and point the workspace to C:\TargetInterview\BarrenLandAnalysis
+1. Open eclipse and point the workspace to C:\BarrenLandAnalysis
 2. Open BarrenLandAnalysis.java, right click and select "run as: java application" option
 3. Enter the required input to test the output.

 Running the tests:

 To run the automated unit test cases
-1. Open eclipse and point the workspace to C:\TargetInterview\BarrenLandAnalysis
+1. Open eclipse and point the workspace to C:\BarrenLandAnalysis
 2. Open BarrenLandTestRunner.java, right click and select "run as: java application" option
 3. Alternatively, if you want to see the tests in JUnit view, Open TestBarrenLand.java, right click and select "run as: java JUnit Test" option